SovereignCloudStack/standards/Tests/README.md

 `plugins/e2e/results/global/junit_01.xml`.
 You can render it to HTML with a tool like junit2html.
 This might give you hints as to why a test failed.

-If you need to run tests without parallelization simply remove `-a e2e-parallel="--e2e-parallel=true"` or set it to `false`.
+If you need to run tests without parallelization simply add `-a e2e-parallel="--e2e-parallel=false"`.
 Some additional information can be found [here](https://github.com/vmware-tanzu/sonobuoy/issues/1435).

 ## Usage information (help output)